 While in past years, the research and student pieces have operated separately, the campus has now been unified under the name CFAES Wooster Campus.
 Changing the name of the campus has produced shared resources, infrastructure, personnel, and equipment.
 “It allows us to think about this location as a full campus, rather than simply two components,” said Cathann A. Kress, vice president of agricultural administration and dean of CFAES.
 “It will brand the location as an integral part of CFAES and provide a gateway for Ohio State in northeast Ohio.”

 The CFAES Wooster Campus is committed to scholarship across CFAES's three mission areas: teaching, research, and Extension.

 Teaching: The Ohio State University Agricultural Technical Institute (ATI) is an associate degree granting academic unit within CFAES.
 ATI focuses on hand-on learning in STEM fields related to food, agriculture, and the environment.
 ATI has an open-admissions status, making it essential to the university's role as a land grant university.

-Outreach: Ohio State University Extension brings the knowledge of the university directly to the public.
+Extension: Ohio State University Extension brings the knowledge of the university directly to the public.
 Extension fulfills the land-grant mission by translating science-based knowledge into information that Ohioans can use to help them improve their lives, businesses, and communities.
-There are extension personnel located on the Wooster Campus, in addition to the Wayne County Extension office located in downtown Wooster.
+There are extension personnel located on the CFAES Wooster Campus, in addition to the Wayne County Extension office located in downtown Wooster.